PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_compute_gitlab_self_hosted_kaniko_rootless_container_building.md

 ### In the repo you're creating the pipeline

 * Save the access key in Gitlab secrets manager as $PC_ACCESSKEY
-* Save the secret key in Gitlab secrets manager as $PC_ACCESSKEY
+* Save the secret key in Gitlab secrets manager as $PC_SECRETKEY
 * Save the Compute API URL in Gitlab's repo secrets manager as $TL_CONSOLE
 * Copy the below codeblock into the gitlab CICD pipeline script and ensure you edit the pipeline and replace any values in `<>` specifically `<CERT_FILE_FOR_GITLAB_RUNNER_NECESSARY_FOR_GITLAB_CONSOLE>`, `<GITLAB_PROJECT_NUMBER>`, and `<FQDN_OF_GITLAB>`
 * Every other variable in this pipeline is native to GITLAB